Author: Mark Dowd

 CRISPR/Cas9 – Human germline editing:

 Yes, human genetic engineering, eugenics, whatever your opinion on the issue it’s something we in the West will eventually be forced to confront.
 With countries like China carrying out intensive research on the genes associated with IQ, the Western world may soon have to re-examine its stance and outlook on human genetic engineering.
-The field has several significant hurdles it will have to face, such as dealing with the negative correlations people try to make by comparing it to the field of eugenics.
 The current restrictions on the field in Europe and America could lead to dire consequences.
-If other countries, ones that we’re competing with, invest heavily in this field we may be at a serious disadvantage in the future.
+If other countries, ones that we’re competing with, invest heavily in this field, we may be at a serious disadvantage in the future.

 Before eugenics was perceived as a taboo, it was routinely practised in the West. countries such as Sweden, Denmark, Norway, Finland, France, Great Britain, Germany, the United States, and many more advocated eugenic policies, some of these policies included the sterilisation of “undesirable individuals” and encouraging healthy high achieving couples to reproduce while disincentivising the reproduction of poor, unhealthy individuals.

 When gene editing technologies are available to people, decisions will have to be made over whether the human germ line should be altered; the germline in a multicellular organism is the population of its bodily cells that are so differentiated or segregated that in the usual processes of reproduction they may pass on their genetic material to the progeny.

 If a human genetically alters themselves, do they have a responsibility to their progeny to make sure that they make responsible changes to their germline?
 Should certain heritable conditions be eradicated?
 Downs syndrome and other chromosomal disorders could be eliminated entirely, but is this a good thing?